by

-But, do you know which factors affect a reaction?
-In the final blog post of the series, we look at one of the main factors that affect chemical reactions and explain how children can discover it for themselves.
+In this post, we look at one of the main factors that affect chemical reactions and explain how children can discover it for themselves.

-Experiment 4: What Factors Affect a Reaction?
+What Factors Affect a Reaction?

 One of the main factors that affect chemical reactions is temperature.
 In this case, we’ll be using a glow stick to see how temperature affects a reaction.

 The glow stick is a good example of a reaction that produces light.
-There are three chemicals inside the glow stick; hydrogen peroxide, diphenhydramine oxalate and a dye (which will be different for each colour).
+There are three chemicals inside the glow stick; hydrogen peroxide, diphenhydramine oxalate, and a dye (which will be different for each colour).

 When these chemicals are mixed, it produces two compounds.
 One of these compounds will eventually activate the dye to produce fluorescence.